Posts

 Image

 When Margaret Mitchell started writing her bestselling novel, Gone with the Wind , she named her hero Pansy.
 However, the book publishers suggested she use a more dramatic name.
 Thus, Mitchell changed her character's name to Scarlett.
-Where did that come from, though?
-According to Nancy's Baby Names, Mitchell often came across the name Katie Scarlett in Irish Literature.
-This being said, Scarlett O'Hara's first name was Katie.
-Scarlett got her middle name from her grandmother's maiden name.
-She was just always known as Scarlett, though.
-Mitchell explained it in her novel, but it's easy to miss that in the movie.
-Thus, parents who only saw the movie might misread Scarlett as a common Victorian name.
+Where did that come from?
+According to Nancy's Baby Names, Mitchell often came across the name Katie Scarlett in Irish Literature; Scarlett O'Hara's first name was Katie.
+Scarlett got her middle name, by which she was called, from her grandmother's maiden name.
+Mitchell explained it in her novel, but it's easy to miss in the movie, confusing parents into thinking Scarlett was a common Victorian name.
 As hinted above, Scarlett began as a surname.
 However, it doesn't sound like one because it's merely a respelling of the color.
-Scarlet cloth wasn't always exclusively red, though.
-In the late Middle Ages, two centuries after Scarlett became a surname for
+Scarlet cloth wasn't always exclusively red, though; during the late Middle Ages, two centuries after Scarlett became a surname for the cloth makers, scarlet became a term for its common red color

 Image